spatialos/gdk-for-unity/docs/projects/template-fps/tutorial.md

 <%(#Expandable title="How would you give only a specific client write-access for a component?")%>Some component data should be editable/updateable by the player's client, but not by the clients of any other players.
 In the FPS starter project the `Player` entity template function in `FpsEntityTemplates.cs` grants the player's client write-access over a number of components: clientMovement, clientRotation, clientHeartbeat etc.

 The information that specifies exactly _which_ client should be granted permission is passed into the function in the `clientAttributeSet` parameter.
-If you'd like to read more on where this information comes from you can read about the [TODO FIX LINK: entity lifecycle](fix).<%(/Expandable)%>
+If you'd like to read more on where this information comes from you can read about the [entity lifecycle]({{urlRoot}}/content/entity-lifecycle).<%(/Expandable)%>

 <%(#Expandable title="Can I rename my worker types?")%>Yes, worker types are customizable, but we don't recommend it.

 As is typical for GDK projects, the FPS starter project uses `UnityGameLogic` for server-side workers, and `UnityClient` for client-side workers.
-To find out more about renaming worker types you can read about [build configuration](fix).<%(/Expandable)%>
+To find out more about renaming worker types you can read about [build configuration]({{urlRoot}}/content/build).<%(/Expandable)%>

 <%(#Expandable title="Can I specify more than one worker type to have write-access to a single component?")%>Yes, you are not restricted to just one worker type being granted write-access, but it's something to be careful of.

-To find out about how to do this, read up about [worker attribute sets](fix).
+To find out about how to do this, read up about [worker attribute sets](https://docs.improbable.io/reference/latest/shared/worker-configuration/bridge-config#worker-attribute-sets).
 <%(/Expandable)%>

 ### Adding entities to the world